immutable/contracts/README.md

 ## License

-Immutable X `zkevm-contracts` contracts are released under the Apache-2.0 license.
+Immutable X zkEVM Contracts contracts are released under the Apache-2.0 license.
 See [LICENSE.md](LICENSE.md) for more details.

 ## Links